-Rode NT1-A—Great all around mic, similar in tonality to the Neumann copies.
+Rode NT1-A—Great all-around mic, similar in tonality to the Neumann U87 copies.
 Made in Australia, it's the cheaper version of the NT1000, with the same electronics, but a more mid-focused capsule.

 Rode NTK—A cross between the NT1000 capsule and the K2 circuit.
 It tends to sound much like a combination of the Neumann U47 and U67.
 Excellent on vocals and instruments.

 MXL 990—A ubiquitous microphone for many years now, it is actually a great example of the small diaphragm copy of Schoeps CMC "Colette" design.
-A most useful mic to have.
-Other makes and models of this mic, include the MXL 603, MXL 604, MXL 991, MXL 910, Apex 185.
-Excellent for instrument miking, overheads, and can work well on some vocals.
+A very useful mic to have.
+Other makes and models of this SDC, include the MXL 603, MXL 604, MXL 991, MXL 910, Apex 185.
+Excellent for instrument miking, overheads, and can work well on vocals.

-Golden Age FC1 MKII—Cardioid only version of the Neumann style Chinese mic.
-Excellent for vocals and some instruments.
+Golden Age FC1 MKII—Cardioid only version of the Neumann U87 style mic.
+Excellent for vocals and instruments.

-MXL V67G—Possibly the most common of the Chinese copies of Neumann style microphones.
+MXL V67G—Possibly the most common of the Chinese copies of Neumann U87 style microphones.
 A very popular mod.
-Excellent for vocals and some instruments.
+Excellent for vocals and instruments.